YuhongZ9309/sep-cyoa/bunnygirl-arc/look-book.md

-While you are looking for book book, you encounter a bunny girl walking around and waving at randome people.
+While you are looking for book book, you encounter a bunny girl walking around and waving at random people.
+As she walks around in the library like nobody is watching her, she walks by you.
+She notice you staring at her.

 What do you do?